-- Completing project management certifications such as a Diploma of Project Management or a PRINCE2 Certification.
+- Completing project management certifications such as a Diploma of Project Management.

 Project managers generally note experiencing a high degree of job satisfaction, so this is undoubtedly a great career choice for people just starting out in their professional life or for those looking for a change.
 Move towards a successful career in project management with Monarch today.